 - Coordination of and payment for emergency medical evacuation services, including medical care providers to attend to you until you reach an appropriate medical care facility.

-- AD&D and travel accident benefits to help take care of you or your family if you are seriously injured or killed while traveling.
+- Travel accident benefits like Accidental Death & Dismemberment (AD&D) to help take care of you or your family if you are seriously injured or killed while traveling.

 - Emergency travel assistance services to help you locate a local an appropriate medical facility to care for your medical needs and those of your family.